On a quarterly basis, the Institute publishes the Heidelberg Journal of International Law

 been published by the Institute since 1975.
 It covers works which

 pertain to all aspects of public international law.
+Please note the Notice to Subscribers!

 The Institute publishes an in-house series, called Contributions on Comparative Public Law and International Law (Beiträge zum ausländischen öffentlichen Recht und Völkerrecht).
 The monographs in this series present the results of the Institute’s own research projects and those of its researchers and also highlight selected projects carried out by affiliated external researchers.